 Objectives for Swedish Total defence 2021–2025 - Government bill ‘Totalförsvaret 2021–2025’

-Furthermore, the government bill contains the Government’s assessment of both security policy development and the long-term direction of defence and security policy, including for Sweden’s international defence partnerships.
+Furthermore, the Government bill contains the Government’s assessment of both security policy developments and the long-term direction of defence and security policy, including Sweden’s international defence cooperation.

 Points of departure for total defence

 If Sweden is attacked, the Swedish Armed Forces, with the support of the rest of the total defence, will defend Sweden in order to buy time, create room for manoeuvre and ultimately safeguard the country’s independence.
 The resistance will be resolute and sustained.

 Sweden’s total defence must be designed and dimensioned to be able to respond to an armed attack against Sweden, including acts of war on Swedish territory.
 Sweden’s total defence is a war-deterrent by virtue of its strength, composition, command, preparedness and resilience.
 It deters attempts to attack, control or otherwise exploit Swedish territory.